freest-man/SaaS_Dashboard/README.md

 # SaaS_Dashboard

-Dashboards.agency is a data analytics agency that builds business dashboards for B2B SaaS companies.
+This is a SAAS Dashboard Demo made to monitor the key metrics and performance indicators to assess the health of SAAS business or project.

 Developed this Demo Dashboard which serves as a template that is built for B2B SaaS companies.